Henry Ruggs III was driving 156 mph before deadly crash, prosecutor says - NewsBreak

 Police said they also impounded a black iPhone and a gun, which were found in the passenger-side floorboard of Ruggs’ car.

-Ruggs faces charges of DUI of alcohol and/or controlled or prohibited substance, resulting in substantial bodily harm; and reckless driving with death or substantial bodily harm.Las Vegas Raiders player Henry Ruggs III involved in fiery fatal crash, faces DUI resulting in death
+Ruggs faces charges of DUI of alcohol and/or controlled or prohibited substance, resulting in substantial bodily harm; and reckless driving with death or substantial bodily harm.Bail set at $150K in deadly DUI crash involving former Raider Henry Ruggs

 In court Wednesday morning, Judge Joe Bonaventure set his bail at $150,000 and ordered him to abstain from alcohol and other controlled substances.
 He was ordered not to drive and to surrender his passport.
 Bonaventure said, in his career on the bench, he couldn’t recall seeing a speed that high.